Construction Excel template

 Download free Excel template

-After downloading, align project, building, system category, equipment ID, owner, supplier, and risk thresholds first.
+After downloading, align project, building, system category, equipment ID, owner, contractor, and risk thresholds first.

 Design approach